ila36IX/Notes/born2beroot/helloroot.md

 That's why having a CLI (Command Line Interface) is sometimes enough.
 You interact with the machine using only the command line.
 The machine you used to get this file that you currently reading doesn't have a display because its mission is solely to respond to your request by sending this file.
 Similarly, most servers don't have a UI (User Interface); you interact with them using only the CLI.

 Can you tell me what a server is?
+"I'll let you find out by yourself :)"

 The GUI (Graphical User Interface), sometimes called a DE (Desktop Environment), it is the part of the system that allows us to interact using a mouse, a display screen, and other visual elements.
 It's composed of processes running in the background that interact with your screen drivers.
 For example, if you have ever used Ubuntu, it uses "GNOME" as its desktop environment.